SquarePenguin101/www.squarepenguin.co.uk/content/wiki/webpvr.md

 - **Search** - Enter your search term in the *Search* field and click this button to execute the search.
 You and target your search at a field other than *Name* by changing the value of *Search in*.
 Additional search options may found in the **Advanced Search** tab.
 You can search the PVR recordings history instead of the available programmes by selecting *Search History* in the search panel

-> **HEY!
-OVER HERE!** - With the default settings WPM will only search TV programmes.
+> **HEY!** - With the default settings WPM will only search TV programmes.
 Select the *BBC Radio* checkbox to add radio programmes to the search results.

 - **Record** - Select the checkbox next to the programme(s) you want to record and click this for immediate recording in a separate browser tab.

->**HEY!
-OVER HERE!** - In Linux/Unix/OSX recordings are saved by default in the directory where you started the WPM service.
+>**HEY!** - In Linux/Unix/OSX recordings are saved by default in the directory where you started the WPM service.
 With the Windows installer version of WPM recordings are saved by default in the `iPlayer Recordings` folder on your desktop.
 You can override this in your get_iplayer preferences, or you may enter a new location in the *Override Recordings Folder* field in the **Recording** settings tab.

 - **Play** - Select the checkbox next to the programme(s) you want to playback and click this to download an m3u playlist (you should associate m3u playlists with VLC in your browser for immediate playback).